Brighton & Hove (bus company)

-Brighton & Hove operates most bus services in the city of Brighton and Hove in southern England.
+Brighton & Hove Bus and Coach Company Limited, trading as Brighton & Hove, is a bus company operating most bus services in the city of Brighton and Hove in southern England.
 It is a subsidiary of the Go-Ahead Group.

 History

 Brighton & Hove was established in 1884 as Brighton, Hove and Preston United Omnibus Company.
 In 1916, Thomas Tilling took over the company and replaced all its remaining horse buses with motor buses.
 In November 1935 it was formed as the Brighton Hove and District Omnibus Company.
 In January 1969 it merged with Southdown Motor Services as a subsidiary of the National Bus Company.
 In January 1985 in preparation for privatisation, Brighton & Hove was separated from Southdown.
 In May 1987 it was sold in a management buyout.
-In November 1993 Brighton & Hove was sold to the Go-Ahead Group.
+In November 1993, Brighton & Hove was sold to the Go-Ahead Group.

 In 1997, the Go-Ahead Group purchased Brighton Transport (1993) Ltd. for £5.76 million.
-Brighton Transport was the former municipally-owned bus operator in the city which latterly traded as Brighton Blue Bus following a management buyout in 1993.
-Go-Ahead would merge its operations with those of Brighton & Hove following the completion of the purchase.
+Brighton Transport was the former municipally owned bus operator in the city which latterly traded as Brighton Blue Bus following a management buyout in 1993.
+Go-Ahead merged the Brighton Blue Bus operations with those of Brighton & Hove following the completion of the purchase.

+Brighton & Hove's operations expanded further in September 2007 with the acquisition of Stagecoach South's Lewes operations, which operated routes from Brighton to Eastbourne, Tunbridge Wells and Lewes itself.
+15 out of 26 vehicles based at Lewes' depot were included in the sale, as were its 70 staff, however the depot building was not included in the acquisition and was subsequently closed.

 Operations and routes

 The company's routes cover a large area encompassing the whole of the city, some parts of West and East Sussex and a single route into Kent.
-There are 40 separately-numbered standard routes.
+There are 40 separately numbered standard routes.
 Frequencies range from every 5 minutes to two journeys per day.
 In addition, there are nine night bus routes and 19 school bus routes.
 In September 2005, the company took over many routes previously operated partly or entirely by Stagecoach South, the best example being the Coaster services 12 and 13X to Seaford and Eastbourne.

 The company operates from three depots: Conway Street, Whitehawk and Lewes Road.
 Conway Street also serves as the company's headquarters.
 The company also has four outstations in Newhaven, Eastbourne, Uckfield and Durrington.